Joseph Campbell Foundation

 The Joseph Campbell Foundation (JCF) is a US not-for-profit organization dedicated to the work of influential American mythologist Joseph Campbell (1904–1987).
+The organization's stated mission is to "invite you to experience the power of myth."
 JCF fosters academic and popular discussion in the fields of comparative mythology and religion, psychology and culture through its publishing program, events, social media outreach, and website.

-The foundation was created in 1990 by Campbell's widow, choreographer Jean Erdman, and by his longtime editor Robert Walter.
+In 1990, Campbell's longtime editor Robert Walter and Campbell's widow, choreographer Jean Erdman, created the foundation.